 During the massage “he placed his service weapon on the dock”, the Mail reports, and “it was when she picked it up to pass it back to him that that loaded gun fired accidentally”.

 Police Commissioner Chester C. Williams told local media that a single gunshot was heard and that “upon investigating, police found the female on a pier, and she had what appeared to be blood on her arms and on her clothing”, Sky News reports.

 “A firearm was also seen on the pier that has been retrieved and we have learned that the firearm belonged to the police and was assigned to Mr Jemmott,” Williams told a press conference.

 He continued that the incident “seems rather personal and not an attack”, adding: “From what we know is that they are friends.
 From what we have been made to understand they were drinking.
 From investigation, they were alone on the pier and yes they were both fully clothed.”

-Hartin has “spent the past four days holed up in a tiny concrete cell at the stiflingly hot police and magistrates court complex” in San Pedro, the central American nation’s only town, the Daily Mail says.
-Sources told the paper that she is facing “a maximum of five years”, despite the punishment for manslaughter normally being “up to life” in prison in the Belizean criminal justice system.
+Sources at the time of her arrest in connection with Jemmott’s death told the paper that she is facing “a maximum of five years”, despite the punishment for manslaughter normally being “up to life” in prison in the Belizean criminal justice system.

 “Sources with knowledge of the island's secretive justice system” also told the paper that Hartin could escape without serving jail time in exchange for “a fine of around $20,000 Belizean dollars”, which equates to just over £7,000.